VFed-SSD: Towards Practical Vertical Federated Advertising: Method

-How could we avoid the high costs of serving the vertical splitNN across silos while preserving the benefits of connecting data silos?
-We propose a feasible solution of ``semi-federation'' that combines party-coupled federated training and party-independent local inference.
-Specifically, we develop the Split Knowledge Distillation (SplitKD) scheme to transfer knowledge from the federated teacher model to a local student model.
-The student model is decoupled with the federation while keeping advantages over the vanilla local model with no federation.
-Its structure can be further simplified to achieve faster online inference.
-Let's use superscript $T$ and $S$ to denote the functions of the teacher and the student respectively, taking the student of party A as an example, the process of model splitting can be formalized as follow:
+To enable independent serving at local, we develop Split Knowledge Distillation (SplitKD) to transfer knowledge from the federated teacher model to a local student model.
+The student model is aware of passive-party's knowledge but do not rely on its inputs anymore in inference.
+Let's use superscript $T$ and $S$ to denote teachers and students respectively, the process of distillation can be formalized as:

 where $\hat{y}_{Fed}$, $\hat{y}_A$ denote the predictions, $y$ is the ground-truth label from party A. $g^S_A$ and $f^S_A$ denote the top part and bottom part of the student. $KL(\cdot)$ denotes the KL divergence and $CE(\cdot)$ denotes the binary cross-entropy loss.
 We use $\alpha$ as a hyper-parameter to balance the effect of raw label and the federated soft label.